GoogleCloudPlatform/config-validator/docs/user_guide.md

 ```

 The policy-path flag is set to the local clone of your Git repository that
 contains the constraints and templates.
-This is described in the "Set up
+This is described in the ["How to set up constraints with Policy Library"]((#how-to-set-up-constraints-with-policy-library) section.
-constraint repository" section.

 Terraform Validator also accepts an optional --project flag which is set to the
 Terraform Google provider project.
 See the